NotePlan/plugins/jgclark.DashboardReact/_Architecture-How_Stuff_Works.md

 - For the time being, the back-end (plugin) gets its config from `getCombinedSettings()` which uses the sharedSettings set in react first, and falls back to the DataStore settings if the react settings have not been set yet.
 This way, if somone has made a change to a React switch, it's used.
 Otherwise, their 1.0 setting is used.
 - Under the hood, "sharedSettings" is actually saved in `DataStore.settings.sharedSettings` in stringified JSON, and parsed when needed on the front-end or back end.
 - Any time any change is made to a setting, a useEffect listener, watching for changes to sharedSettings will fire off a command to update the back-end (DataStore.settings.sharedSetttings) with the latest value.
+- For the front-end, settings are defined in the file:
+    `src/react/support.dashboardSettingsItems.js`

 ## Custom Hooks (src/react/customHooks)